Introduction

 - What Are Cubic Feet?

-- Cubic feet represent a volume measurement that encompasses three dimensions: length, width, and height.
-Visualize a cube with each side measuring one foot; the space within that cube is defined as one cubic foot.
+- Cubic feet are a way to measure volume using three dimensions: length, width, and height.
+Picture a cube where each side is one foot long; the space inside that cube is one cubic foot.

 - Importance for Freezers